Simulating Binary Primordial Black Hole Mergers in Dark Matter Halos: Binary- single interactions events

 In this section, we outline our assumptions to calculate the merger rate resulting from binary-single interactions.
 There are two types of interactions that PBH binaries encounter in DM halos : a) interactions between PBH binaries and single PBHs, and b) interactions between PBH binaries themselves.

 In this study, we care about the PBH binaries that are hard at the beginning of the evolution of their orbital properties and can merge within a Hubble time.
+See appendix \ref{app:Prestime_PBHbinaries} to see what fraction of the binaries that are hard per halo at $z=0$.
+These are the binaries whose semi-major axis is less or equal to the critical value of the semi-major axis in a halo.
 We also take for simplicity a monochromatic mass distribution with $m=30 M_{\odot}$.
 Due to the wide distribution in the orbital properties of the PBH binaries, the interactions between two PBH binaries can be approximated well as the interaction between the harder of the two binaries and the PBH closest to it.
 Thus, we treat all interactions of hard PBH binaries with their environment, as interactions with single PBHs.
 Because all PBHs are taken to have the same mass, there are no exchange interactions.
 For narrow PBH mass-distributions this is a valid approximation.